WOOJONGHONG/Soil-Metagenome-reanalysis/README.md

 # Technical Overview

 We carried out the metagenome analysis using QIIME2 (v.
-2018.06) on Ubuntu 16.04 LTS.
+2018.06) on Ubuntu 16.04 LTS or 18.04 LTS.
 Our pipe are written by QIIME2 2018.06 version so it could make an error if you use another version of QIIME2.

 # Before running the pipe